July 24, 2020

 US Dollar (USDC) lenders can bid in any of the Repo order books.
 Coin (BTC, BCH, ETH, etc) lenders can only offer to sell Repo in the Repo order book of the Coin that they own.

-CoinFLEX repo is currently a 24 hour instrument (Selling Spot, Buying Perpetuals or the opposite) that can be auto-rolled.
-That means that if you buy Repo (lend USD and receive Coin Spot) then in 24hrs time this will be reversed, and you will end up with exactly the same position you started with adjusted by what you collected or spent as a % difference in price on the Repo order book.
+CoinFLEX repo is currently an hourly instrument (Selling Spot, Buying Perpetuals or the opposite) that can be auto-rolled.
+That means that if you buy Repo (lend USD and receive Coin Spot) then in an hour time this will be reversed, and you will end up with exactly the same position you started with adjusted by what you collected or spent as a % difference in price on the Repo order book.

 Example A: If you bid 1 BTC on the Linear BTC/USD Repo order book at -0.10% (10 bps) and someone trades against you then you will: